Anisur Rahman (politician, born 1952)

 Anisur Rahman Sarkar is an Indian Bengali politician and was a Minister for Panchayat and Rural Development in the Left Front Ministry in the Indian state of West Bengal.
 He was elected on a CPI(M) ticket from the Domkal Vidhan Sabha constituency in 1991, 1996, 2001, 2006, 2011 and 2016.

-He has done an M.A. and B.Ed.
-He was a retired headmaster.
+Born on 6 June 1952, in Domkal, Murshidabad, West Bengal, Sarkar holds a Master of Arts and a Bachelor of Education degree from the University of Calcutta.